Tropical Storm Meari hammers Japan with heavy rainfall, wind

 The Rock in Japan Festival 2022, which began a week ago in Chiba Prefecture, east of Tokyo, canceled the event for Saturday, the final day of the outdoor festival, and promised ticket refunds.

 All Nippon Airways has canceled some local flights in response to the storm.
 Low-cost carrier Skymark Airlines also canceled some flights.
 Bullet train services were delayed, and speed limits in tunnels in Shizuoka were temporarily lowered as a cautionary measure.
-Authorities warned more train lines may be affected and roads blocked.
+Sections of the Tomei Expressway, which connects Tokyo with Nagoya, were temporarily blocked off because of the heavy rainfall.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama